nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 _If you don't have enough services (of any status) in WHMCS (DB: tblhosting.id), create enough dummy/test entries to reach Service ID 101+._

-## ✅ MODULE INSTALL & CONFIG ✅
+## ✅ MODULE: INSTALL & CONFIG ✅

 Once you have uploaded, activated and made the WHMCS Module available to Administrators, you need to:

 1. WHMCS Admin > Addons > Proxmox VE for WHMCS > Module Config > VNC Secret (see below)
-1. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add KVM/LXC Plan/s
+2. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add KVM/LXC Plan/s
-2. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add an IP Pool
+3. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add an IP Pool
-3. WHMCS Admin > Config > Products/Services > New Service
+4. WHMCS Admin > Config > Products/Services > New Service (create offering)
+5. " " > Newly-added Service > Tab 3 > SAVE (associates Plan/Pool to WHMCS Service type)

 For now, please use the Manual PDFs as supplementary information, re: ISO files, LXC templates, etc. This is out-dated though still helpful contextually - please read the note at the top of this README.

-## 🥽 noVNC CONSOLE TUNNELING 🥽
+## 🥽 noVNC: CONSOLE TUNNELING 🥽

 To access VNC via WHMCS Client Area, you need to: